-This recently revised European standard covers strength, durability and general safety of cots and folding cots (including travel cots) for domestic use.
+This harmonised standard covers strength, durability and general safety of cots and folding cots (including travel cots) for domestic use.

 Cribs & cradles

-This European standard is applied to swinging, rocking or gliding cribs as well as static cribs and cradles and includes tests for strength, durability and general safety.
-It is currently under revision.
+This Harmonised standard is applied to swinging, rocking or gliding cribs as well as static cribs and cradles and includes tests for strength, durability and general safety.

-This recently updated standard, originally in 2 parts, includes general safety, strength and durability requirements for highchairs and convertible highchairs for both domestic and non-domestic use.
+This harmonised standard includes general safety, strength and durability requirements for highchairs and convertible highchairs for both domestic and non-domestic use.
 Where the highchair may be converted into other products for example a chair and desk, further testing should be carried out.

 Carry cots, moses baskets and stands